 - Salt (we use this kind because it still has trace minerals in it - unlike refined table salt)

-It really couldn't be easier.
-Here's the overall method.
-Use the pictures below to help every step of the way.
+This sauce really couldn't be easier.
+Use the pictures below to help you every step of the way.

 - Heat the oil and spices

 1. Heat oil in a small saucepan and add granulated Garlic, cumin and chili powder.